swiri021/PAM50_Classifier_for_PRCA/README.md

 df = pd.read_csv('cls/dataset/example_expr.csv', index_col=0)

-# score_softmax = True : it means Desicision score will be processed to softmax(0~1),
+# score_softmax = True : it means Desicision score will be processed to softmax(0~1).
-# if it is False, score will be just correlation score
+# If it is False, score will be just correlation score
 pam50 = PAM50_CLS(df, score_softmax=True)